MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **CatalogId**  The Store Catalog ID for the product being installed.
 - **ProductId**  The Store Product ID for the product being installed.
-- **SkuId**  Specfic edition of the app being updated.
+- **SkuId**  Specific edition of the app being updated.

 ### Microsoft.Windows.StoreAgent.Telemetry.StateTransition

 Products in the process of being fulfilled (installed or updated) are maintained in a list.
-This event is sent any time there is a change in a product's fulfillment status (pending, working, paused, cancelled, or complete), to help keep Windows up to date and secure.
+This event is sent any time there's a change in a product's fulfillment status (pending, working, paused, canceled, or complete), to help keep Windows up to date and secure.

 The following fields are available: